niplav/site/daygame_cost_benefit.md

 I have presented both a simple and a more complicated cost-benefit analysis for daygame.
-Both conclude that daygame is worth it, at around 500 approaches, but the value is not enormous, with only a thousand dollars, and decreases rapidly with less lenient assumptions.
+Both conclude that daygame is worth it, at around 500-1000 approaches, but the value is not enormous, with only a \$1-2k, and decreases rapidly with less lenient assumptions.

 I tentatively conclude that daygame may be worth it, but it's definitely not a surefire positive deal.
 Sign up for